Cinco de Mayo: Durham’s Mexican-owned Restaurants

 Chef Laureano, nicknamed "El Jefecito," cooked for some of Durham's best restaurants while he worked toward opening his own restaurant and catering business.
 His dream came true with his hit food truck expanding into a recently-opened restaurant.

 To experience the full glory of a delicious arepa, visit Guasaca.
-The small Triangle-based chain specializes in the Venezuela staple.
-You can find their Durham location off of W. Main Street.
+The small Triangle-based chain specializes in the Venezuelan staple.
+You can find the Durham location off of West Main Street.

 For a sweet treat, head to La Monarca Michoacana, which specializes in Mexican-style paletas and ice cream.
 Can't decide on what to get?
 No shame in getting both.

-Mother-daughter team Esmerelda and Valeria Lopez run this tiny spot on 9th Street.
+Mother-daughter team Esmerelda and Valeria Lopez run this tiny spot on Ninth Street.
 Esmerelda brought the flavors and dishes she serves at Mi Calvillo in her hometown of Calvillo in central Mexico.

 Rotisserie chicken, tostones and fried yuca are just a few of the delicious items you can find at Mi Perú.
 Treat yourself to traditional and authentic Peruvian food at this charming spot.